OTRS/otrs/UPGRADING.md

        },
     };

-ACLs must be modified to:
+These ACLs must be modified to:

     $Self->{TicketAcl}->{'Limit Dropdown1 entries'} = {
        Properties => {},